Are complementary and alternative herniated disc treatments right for you?

 The effectiveness of complementary and alternative herniated disc treatments remains open for debate, especially among members of the mainstream medical community.

-Many patients searching for a more holistic approach to treating a herniating disc find these methods useful, though, and recent studies support the assertion that complementary and alternative medicine (CAM) is as effective for some patients as more traditional forms of medical care, such as pain medication and exercise.
-With or without supporting evidence, millions of people turn to CAM every year to treat chronic and acute neck or back pain.
+Many patients searching for a more holistic approach to treating a herniated disc report finding these methods effective.
+If you are interested, work with your primary care doctor to explore complementary and alternative medicine (CAM) that can be combined with more conventional options such as pain medication and exercise.
+Although it is still being accepted by mainstream medicine, millions of people turn to CAM every year to treat chronic and acute neck or back pain.

 According to the National Center for Complementary and Integrated Health, neck and back pain are the most common conditions for which CAM is used.
-These methods include:
+Some of these methods include:

-- Mind-body therapies — Hypnosis, talk therapy, biofeedback, relaxation therapy and the like have been shown to provide some patients with pain relief.
+- Mind-body therapies.
+Techniques like hypnosis, talk therapy, biofeedback and relaxation therapy have been reported to provide some patients with pain relief.

-Many patients also focus on their diet and employ certain herbs and exotic botanicals, such as thunder god vine and cat’s claw, as supplemental herniated disc treatments for neck or back pain.
+Many patients also focus on their diet and integrate herbal remedies, such as turmeric and ginger, as supplemental herniated disc treatments for neck or back pain.

 Talk to your physician before trying CAM for a herniated disc

-Before beginning any form of CAM herniated disc treatments, make sure to ask your physician about the potential side effects.
-Your physician may be able to recommend practitioners as well.
-Finally, don’t expect overnight success — be as patient as you can.
-Neck or back pain often diminishes over time, with or without treatment, and it may require a combination of treatment methods to achieve satisfactory relief.
+Before beginning any form of CAM herniated disc treatments, make sure to ask your doctor about potential side effects and whether they are compatible with your condition and medical history.
+He or she may be able to recommend practitioners as well.
+Finally, don’t expect overnight success and be as patient as you can.
+It is possible for a herniated disc to improve over time, but it may require some trial and error to find the right combination of treatment methods to achieve satisfactory relief.

-If conservative, complementary and/or alternative methods prove ineffective after several weeks or months, contact Laser Spine Institute to learn about the benefits of one of our minimally invasive, outpatient procedures for managing the symptoms related to a herniated disc.
+If conservative, complementary and alternative methods prove ineffective after several weeks or months, spine surgery may be recommended as an option.
+Patients in this situation should contact Laser Spine Institute to learn about the benefits of our minimally invasive outpatient spine surgery for managing the symptoms related to a herniated disc.